ceford/cefjdemos-data-jdm-help-en/articles/users/users-new-or-edit-group.md

 be created for special purposes.
 For example, you may wish to create a group allowed access to one component only.

+The *Users: New or Edit Group* page is used to create a new User Group or edit an existing group.

 ## How to access

 - Select **Users → Groups** from the Administrator menu.
 Then...